daydreamlive/scope-runner/README.md

 ### Using Docker

-You can also use it to test the full docker pipeline:
+You can also use it to test the full docker pipeline.
+It is more similar to the production environment and might catch additional issues like missing dependencies, models, etc.

 ```bash
 # Prepare Scope models (first time only)